Understanding the Cultural Context

 The Philosophy of Fair Exchange

-At its core, successful bargaining in Morocco rests on philosophical foundation:
+At its core, successful bargaining in Morocco rests on philosophical foundation:- Recognition of mutual humanity beyond commercial roles

 - Respect for craftsmanship and cultural heritage